Why Canada Published The Corded Window Covering Regulation Surpassing USA Safety Standard.

 Mandatory regulations were necessary after promises were made.

-Parents for Window Blind Safety Canada was established by Candace Allard in memory of her daughter Bella.
-Linda flew to Canada several times working on the standard development process with Candace from 2011-2013 updating the Canadian safety standards.
-Due to the past problematic 2012 ANSI/WCMA standard that Canada was adopting, manufactures from Canada and the United States made an agreement to eliminate the hazards on all window covering products during their next USA standard opening in 2016.
+Parents for Window Blind Safety Canada was established by Candace Allard in memory of her daughter, Bella.
+Linda flew to Canada several times, working on the standard development process with Candace from 2011-2013, updating the Canadian safety standards.
+Due to the past problematic 2012 ANSI/WCMA standard that Canada was adopting, manufacturers from Canada and the United States agreed to eliminate the hazards on all window covering products during their next USA standard opening in 2016.
 Safety experts and advocates expressed their frustration and angst that consumers in the USA would have to wait years while more deaths and injuries occurred on hazardous products that passed the U.S. ANSI/WCMA safety testing: products deemed safe but were anything but.

 Canada withdrew from US ANSI/WCMA standard development process